The Celery Experiment and How Plants Absorb Water from their Roots

 Toddler Science: A great way to introduce basic science concepts are through fun and visual experiments such as this Celery Experiment.
 It requires just a few items and is a fun way to teach children about how a plant absorbs water.
 This process is called Osmosis.
 We will learn about how plants absorb water using colored water and celery stalks.

-celery experiment by Teaching Tiny Tots
+Celery experiment by Teaching Tiny Tots

 Materials